TESA-workshops/ageing-best-practices-2023/README.md

 |  | NCR |  |  |

 ## Expected deliverables

+Recommendations on what constitutes best practices for ageing procedures, otolith imaging and analyses that use age information.

 Proceedings (Can.
 Tech.
 Rep.), which can hopefully be collaboratively written during the workshop.